Proper affine actions in non-swinging representations: Introduction

 To prove it, we needed a generalization of the results of~\cite{Ben96}.
-Benoist's subsequent paper~\cite{Ben97} does seem to provide such a generalization, by proving similar theorems with the hypothesis of $\mathbb{R}$-regularity replaced by what he calls "$\theta$-proximality", for~$\theta$ some subset of~$\Pi$.
+Benoist's subsequent paper~\cite{Ben97} does seem to provide such a generalization, by proving similar theorems with the hypothesis of $\mathbb{R}$-regularity replaced by what he calls ``$\theta$-proximality'', for~$\theta$ some subset of~$\Pi$.
 This is quite close to what we are looking for; but unfortunately, the results of~\cite{Ben97} rely on the assumption that the Jordan projections of the maps lie in a vector subspace of~$\mathfrak{a}$ (see Remark~\ref{comparison_with_Benoist} for details), which is unacceptably restrictive for us.
-So in Section~\ref{sec:jordan_additivity} of this paper, we redeveloped this theory from scratch, in a suitably general way. \end{itemize}
+So in Section~\ref{sec:jordan_additivity} of this paper, we redeveloped this theory in a suitably general way.
+We did reuse some basic results from~\cite{Ben97}; for example one of the key steps of our proof, Proposition~\ref{proximal_product} (about products of proximal maps), is very similar to Lemma~2.2.2 from~\cite{Ben97}. \end{itemize}